fbpx

 Practicum Therapist

 Whatever the issues may be, Chantel believes that counselling is a way that people can learn skills, figure out how to use the skills that they already have, and get the training that they need.
-It is Chantel’s hope that she can help clients to discover their skills and what specific training they may need.
+It is Chantel’s hope that she can help clients to discover their skills and whatever specific training they may need.
 Chantel believes that this is the way people can manage the hard tasks life throws their way.

 • Stress, fatigue, and burnout.